panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 ## 2. Fetching JSON

-The `Response` object returned by the `fetch()` is a generic placeholder for multiple data formats.
+The `Response` object, returned by the `await fetch()`, is a generic placeholder for multiple data formats.

-Here's how you could fetch movies as JSON data from the response object:
+Here's how you can extract the JSON object from a fetch response:

 ```javascript {3}
 async function fetchMoviesJSON() {